asiandevs/DevOps-Gitlab/multistagejobs.md

-## Jobs with Stages
+## Jobs with Stages of pipeline

+GitHub/GitLab Jobs and Pipelines are concepts within GitHub/GitLab Actions, the continuous integration and continuous deployment (CI/CD) workflow system of GitHub.

+A "Job" represents a defined set of steps that run as part of a workflow.
+Each job can perform specific tasks like building, testing, or deploying code.
+Jobs can run in parallel or sequentially, and their success or failure determines the overall status of the job.

+A "Pipeline" is a series of jobs organized in a sequential or parallel manner.

--  stages are defined at the top using the stages keyword.
+- Stages are defined at the top using the stages keyword.
 - Each job is given a name (clean, build, test, and deploy) followed by a colon (:).
 - The stage keyword is used to assign the job to a specific stage.